alexeyza/startup-programming/milestone 2 - release candidate.md

 #Milestone 2 - Release Candidate

-For the second milestone (Monday, 07/11/2014) you are required to show progress based on the feedback you've received from the staff about Milestone 1.
+For the second milestone (due on Monday, 07/11/2014) you are required to show progress based on the feedback you've received from the staff about Milestone 1.

 Please provide a full demonstration (**6 minutes**) of using your product in various scenarios.
 The demonstration should encompass your top features, and **highlight** new features or changes made since Milestone 1.
 You should also be prepared to talk about your development process, in case you are asked: what is your plan for the next Milestone? how long do you expect the work would take? how did you split the work? what was easy? what was difficult? why?